 Annapurna Region Trekking in Nepal

 The eastern portion of the trek follows the Marsyangdi River upstream, to its source near the village of Manang.
 To get there several days of up-hill hiking are required.
-Then the route goes over the pass, a grueling day of hiking, and back down the other side, where it meets up with the Kali Gandaki River.
-At the end of the trek, several options are available: following the river further to the road proper to Beni and catching a bus to Pokhara, or adding on a trek to the Annapurna Base Camp (ABC Trek), it is also called the Annapurna Sanctuary Trek.
+Then the route goes over the pass, a grueling day of hiking, and back down to the other side.
+There it meets up with the Kali Gandaki River.

-This is a “teahouse trek,” meaning there are villages with lodges and restaurants to eat and stay in along the entire route.
-You are expected to eat breakfast and dinner in the same lodge where you are spending the night.
+We can also address the Annapurna Trek in Nepal as “teahouse trek” (lodge to lodge).
+Most of the villages have modern lodges with restaurants for lodging and foods along the entire route.
+You are expected for breakfast and dinner in the same lodge where you are spending the night.

-Trekkers’ Information Management System (TIMS) is compulsory to visit Annapurna region.
+The Annapurna Conservation Area Permit (ACAP; permit) and the Trekkers’ Information Management System (TIMS) is compulsory to visit the Annapurna region.